semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 The ``<extra_id>`` tokens work like brackets around the information extraction targets.
 UIE uses the seq2seq representation to generate the record.
-The record contains all extraction targets i.e. temporal entities and their exact position in the input.
+The record contains all extraction targets, i.e., temporal entities and their exact position in the input.
 The following JSON structure is normally written as a single line.
 It is formatted for visualization purposes: